Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Introduction

 In hot and dense matter in the early universe the fluctuations of gauge and scalar fields -- sphalerons \cite{Klinkhamer:1984di} -- lead to rapid fermion number non-conservation in the Standard Model (SM) \cite{Kuzmin:1985mm}, and to chirality non-conservation in QCD~\cite{McLerran:1990de}.
 The existence of these transitions is associated with the non-trivial {\em vacuum} structure of non-Abelian gauge theories \cite{Callan:1976je,Jackiw:1976pf}.
 The vacuum field configurations connected by large gauge transformations have the same energy but different Chern-Simons (CS) number, allowing the disappearance of fermion/chiral number.

 The situation in Abelian gauge theories is visibly different.
 In the electroweak theory the anomaly in the fermionic and/or chiral current contains in fact a U(1) contribution.
 In the symmetric phase of the SM model it is associated with the hypercharge field, and in the Higgs phase with the electomagnetic field of QED.
 However, in an Abelian gauge theory, there are no large gauge transformations, nor vacuum configurations with different Chern-Simons numbers.
 As a result, there is no {\em irreversible} fermion (or chiral) number non-conservation associated to an Abelian gauge sector, as in the case of non-Abelian theories.
 This does not prevent the fermion/chiral number to be transferred into gauge configurations carrying Chern-Simons number, and to reappear back again due to the changes in the gauge field background.
 These processes may have an important impact on the problems of baryogenesis~\cite{Giovannini:1997eg,Kamada:2016eeb,Kamada:2016cnb}, magnetic field generation in the early Universe~\cite{Joyce:1997uy}, and chiral asymmetry evolution at temperatures in the MeV range \cite{Boyarsky:2011uy}; they may also be visible in heavy ion collisions~\cite{Fukushima:2008xe}.
+For all applications it is important to have a reliable value of the rate of the anomalous U(1) processes, and it is the goal of our paper to provide such an estimate accounting for {\em small scale fluctuations} of the fields, what has never been done before\footnote{All previous estimates of this rate were done with the use of magnetohydrodynamics, which accounts for distance scales exceeding the mean free path of the charged particles in the medium.}.

+Of course, below the electroweak cross-over temperature $T_c$, there is a perturbative contribution to the rate of chirality change, proportional to the mass squared of the charged fermion $m$, $\Gamma_{pert} \sim \alpha^2 m^2/T$, where $\alpha$ is the fine-structure constant and $T$ is the temperature.
+A similar contribution exists also above $T_c$, proportional to the square of the fermion Yukawa coupling $f$, $\Gamma_{pert} \sim f^2 T$.
+In general, both perturbative and non-perturbative rates must be taken into account.
+Even for the moderate strength of the magnetic field the anomalous rate may exceed the perturbative one for the lightest fermion - electron, leading to a number of interesting effects above~\cite{Joyce:1997uy} and below $T_c$~\cite{Boyarsky:2011uy}.